Laurence Robertson: 1st parliament (1997–2001)

 At the 1997 general election, Robertson was elected as the Member of Parliament for Tewkesbury, winning with 45.8% of the vote and a majority of 9,234.
 Robertson stood on "an unashamedly British ticket, fighting against European federalism and stressing the need for and benefits of preserving the United Kingdom of Great Britain and Northern Ireland."
-He made his maiden speech n 21 May 1997, during the Referendums (Scotland and Wales) Bill, in which he spoke out against devolution.
+He made his maiden speech on 21 May 1997, during the Referendums (Scotland and Wales) Bill, in which he spoke out against devolution.

 In May 2001, Robertson ignored James Cran's advice not to publicly express support for John Townend.
 Robertson endorsed Townend's controversial remarks about race on BBC's Newsnight saying that Townend's remarks were "basically true" and "having too many people in different multi-racial groups makes society very difficult to manage, especially in certain parts of the country.
 It is not that easy to manage that kind of society".
 Robertson was forced to apologise after being given an ultimatum to either apologise, retract his remarks, and promise not to repeat them or to be stripped of the Conservative party whip.
 He was reported to have told colleagues that he received a lot of support, and was told by the chairman of his Tewkesbury constituency that he should not have backed down.

 2nd parliament (2001–2005)

 At the 2001 general election, Robertson was re-elected as MP for Tewkesbury with an increased vote share of 46.1% and a decreased majority of 8,663 votes.
 After the election, Robertson was appointed an Opposition Whip.

 In June 2003, he was made Shadow Minister for Trade and Industry.
 In November 2003, Robertson was appointed a Shadow Minister for Economic Affairs and from May 2005, he served as the Shadow Minister for Northern Ireland.
 He was not given a ministerial position in the 2010 Parliament, but served as chair of the Northern Ireland Affairs Committee until July 2017 when Andrew Murrison succeeded Robertson as chair.

-Between 2004 and 2005, Robertson led a successful campaign to save Alderman Knight, a local special needs school for children additional learning difficulties, complex needs and Autistic Spectrum Disorders (ASD) from closure.
+Between 2004 and 2005, Robertson led a successful campaign to save Alderman Knight, a local special education school for children additional learning difficulties, complex needs and Autistic Spectrum Disorders (ASD) from closure.

 On 24 March 2005, the Schools Adjudicator ruled that Alderman Knight would close.
 During a question to the Minister of Education on the matter of special schools in the House of Commons that day, Robertson accused Minister for Children, Young People and Families Margaret Hodge of providing an "inadequate" and "dishonest" answer after failing to mention the school in her figures.
 When ordered by Speaker Michael Martin to withdraw the remark, Robertson declined, stating: "Mr Speaker, I am here to represent my constituents.
 I will not withdraw that remark."
 He was therefore asked to leave the chamber.